-When a high school level course, such as Algebra I or Algebra I Honors, is taken during the middle school years, a student will earn high school credit in accordance with the policies outlined in the High School Section of the Student
+When a high school level course, such as Algebra I or Algebra I Honors, is taken during the middle school years, a student will earn high school credit in accordance with the policies outlined in the High School Section of the Student Progression Plan.

-Progression Plan.
 This includes the inclusion of the credit in the high school graduation requirements, and the inclusion of the grade in the calculation of the Grade Point Average (GPA) for high school graduation purposes.
-A student in the middle grades who takes any high school course for high school credit and earns a grade of "C", "D" or "F" or the equivalent of a grade of 'C", "D" or "F", may replace the grade with a grade of "C" or higher, earned subsequently in the same or comparable course.
-In all cases of grade forgiveness, only the new grade shall be used in the calculation of the student's grade point average.
-Any course grade not replaced shall be included in the calculation of the cumulative grade point average required for graduation.
+A student in the middle grades who takes any high school course for high school credit and earns a grade of "C", "D" or "F" or the equivalent of a grade of "C", "D" or "F", may replace the grade with a grade of "C" or higher, earned subsequently in the same or comparable course.
+In all cases of grade forgiveness, only the new grade shall be used in the calculation of the cumulative grade point average required for graduation.